 Read next: Reaching Hispanic Voters in 2020

 For older generations, print advertising is the standard.
-Older generations are 21% more likely than younger generations to trust print media over every other kind of media, and 47% of older generations agree that print media keeps them informed and up-to-date.
-Additionally, older members of the multicultural voter population tend to consume more media written in their native language – for example, 49% of Hispanics read Spanish language publications.
-You can count on older generations to pay attention to print – they always have.
+Older generations are 19% more likely than younger generations to trust print media over every other kind of media, and 54% of older generations agree that print media keeps them informed and up-to-date.
+You can count on older generations to pay attention to print—they always have.

 Younger multicultural audiences, however, are persuaded by print for different reasons.
 As digital natives, Gen Zers and younger Millennials are accustomed to being advertised to on every digital platform they use.
 And because Gen Z’s profiles online have always been an extension of who they are, they feel that digital ads are intruding on a personal space.
-So Gen Z is influenced by print, because they feel that print and out-of-home advertising to be more “relaxing”.
+So Gen Z is influenced by print, because they feel that print is less stressful.
 Off-screen advertising feels less personal, and therefore less intrusive to them.

 For your custom multicultural political advertising strategy, contact us today.